PallaviTS/URL-Shortener/Readme.md

 - Full URL in POST request needs to be valid and present
 - Server returns error stacktrace only for `dev` environment and on `production` no data is leaked

-When validation fails or when short URL cannot be found, the server responds with an error message, for example:
+When validation fails or when short URL cannot be found, the server responds with message, for example:

 ```
 GET /shortUrls/10